Staff Shortages

 Two few midwives

-Warnings on midwife numbers issued in 2021
+Warnings on midwife numbers issues time and time again

 The July 2022 parliamentary committee report notes a serious shortage of midwives and the pressures on maternity services.